aetkadi/read-it-later-frontend/README.md

 ## Overview

 This is a team project for the course ITI0302 Veebirakenduse projekt at TalTech.
 The creators are Aet-Kadi Kald, Karoliina Kannik and Faina Dõmša.
 This is a frontend application built with Vue.js.
-This README will guide you through the steps to .
+This README will guide you through the steps to run the application.

 ## Project introduction